canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 You can change this name and email between projects.
 If you want to use different names and emails for work, you’re covered.
 [You can manage different accounts](https://dev.to/balaaagi/managing-multiple-git-account-1ddd) between folders.

-### Create a repository
+### Create a Git repository

 There are two ways to start working with Git.
 From scratch or from an existing project.

-If you are starting from scratch, inside the folder you want to version control, use
+If you are starting from scratch, inside the folder you want to version control, use `init`.
+Like this,

 ```bash
 $ git init
 ```

+After running `git init`, Git creates a hidden folder called `.git` inside your project folder.
+Git keeps everything under the hood on this folder.

-But, if you have an existing project, use
+If you have an existing project, use `clone`, instead.

 ```bash
 # Replace <url> with the actual url of the project